Hotels & Huts | Guided Trail Runs | Coaching | Geothermal Hot Springs

 “Running in the Valley of Thor was my favorite part of the itinerary, which offered a variety of environments to run in.
 The running tips were very helpful for me.
 Though I’ve never run more than 30 miles a week before, my body still felt good at the end.”Rachel P.

-• Six nights’ accommodation (four in hotels, two in a mountain hut)
+• Six nights’ shared accommodations (four nights in hotels, two in a mountain hut)

 • Retreat Welcome Reception and dinner